open-energy-transition/Oh-my-Grid/docs/start_mapping.md

 :exclamation: Please read the common mistakes section in the starter-kit! <br>
 :exclamation: Certain big countries should not be clicked on at a national level (eg. Brasil, USA, India), but you can zoom in to click on regions/states.

 You can select what power infrastructure you want by clicking on the different choices.
 The **Default** pulls all power infrastructure and should be used when mapping generally.
+The repository with all the overpass queries can be found [here](https://github.com/open-energy-transition/osm-grid-definition).
 <style>
 #map {
     position: relative;